Alicewithrabbit/Mobile-Video-Restoration/How_to_run.md

 3. Output file will be generated into “**results**” folder (temporal files are in “**streams**” and logs can be found in **run.log**)

-4. Please contact  xxxx@kuaishou.com for bugs or further infomation
+4. Please contact Yunfei (yunfeizheng@kuaishou.com) for bugs or further infomation

 # Decoded information